MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 592 - Epilogue 2 - Sky Peak - Failing Sky Peak 1st Station Pass.md

   *   * `Shaymin`: "We can't give up!
 Let's do our best!"

-*If the player has progressed far enough:*
+*If the Team has reached the summit of Sky Peak:*

   * *Jump to [anchor 23](#23)*